cronvel/terminal-kit/README.md

 	* response `Object` where
 		* selectedIndex `number` the user-selected menu item index
 		* selectedText `string` the user-selected menu item text
+		* x `number` the x coordinate of the selected menu item (the first character)
+		* y `number` the y coordinate of the selected menu item (same coordinate for all items since it's a single line menu)
 		* unexpectedKey `string` when 'exitOnUnexpectedKey' option is set and an unexpected key is pressed, this contains the key that produced the exit